 Are you aware of a student who is making poor decisions with alcohol or other substances?

 The Student Intervention Team (SIT) was formed to address reports of troubling (inappropriate, disruptive, or harmful) student behavior in order to recommend proactive and non-punitive approaches aimed at helping students achieve success.

-The Team represents a cross section of campus professionals who can address a broad range of student needs.
+The Team is chaired by the Assistant Vice-President for Student Well-Being and represents a cross section of campus professionals.
 The team includes representatives from: